STEAM, Robotics and Coding Support

 The STEAM Playdate was supported by vendor partners Teq, Inc., Defined Learning, Skillstruck and Code HS.
 It was developed by the LHRIC Model Schools team, led by Model Schools Coordinator Leslie Accardo.
 Their efforts inspired curiosity, creativity and thoughtfulness in our teachers who came to learn.
 View the event slide deck here.

 The CS/STEAM Playdate kicked off what will be a series of STEAM-related programs this school year.
-Up next, Model Schools is offering a hands-on session with Lego Education, presenting "The Power of Purposeful Play" on Wednesday, Dec.
-4. Register on MyLearningPlan.
+A hands-on session with Lego Education, presenting "The Power of Purposeful Play" took place on Wednesday, Dec.
+4.

 “The event not only highlighted the potential of these tools to transform classroom experiences but also inspired educators to integrate more hands-on, inquiry-driven learning opportunities that will expand students’ understanding of the world through the lens of technology and innovation.”